youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 Before starting, download the appropriate executable from the [certstrap releases](https://github.com/square/certstrap/releases) page on GitHub.
 I placed mine in my `~/bin` directory which is in my PATH.
 You'll also need to make it executable (`chmod +x <downloadedfilename>`).

 We'll follow the [usage instructions](https://github.com/square/certstrap) from the project's README.
-At the end of this section we will have created a CA, a certificate for our server, and a certificate for our client.
+At the end of this section we will have created a CA, a certificate and key for our server, and a certificate and key for our client.
 I keep all my certificates in a directory called `~/certs`.
 All the following commands will be run from that directory.
 When prompted for the `passphrase` just hit enter (i.e., no passphrase).

 ### Create the CA